jalexine/SPSS/README.md

 ## Reproducing the Study

 To reproduce the studies and results presented in the scientific report, follow the steps below using Snakemake.

+#### Running the Full Workflow

+To run the complete workflow and reproduce the results in the scientific report, use the following command:

 ### Steps